AI Enhanced Lenses

 • The types of devices increasingly used by the age group, and convergence demands required

-• Typical posture of the age group
+• The typical posture of the age group

 • The depths of field for various tasks done